-Any quick bread will transform a dinner from blah to awesome.
-Especially when bread is mandatory for dipping it in the sauce, like in this Spanish dish.
+Any quick bread will transform dinner from blah to awesome, especially when bread is mandatory for dipping it in the sauce, like in this Spanish dish.

 How to make this bread?

 The first step always is to preheat the oven.
 Lots of people forget that and remember just before the batter is ready to be baked.

 A little bit of butter or oil is perfect to grease a loaf pan that you can set aside.

 This recipe is easy because you can mix the dry ingredients in one bowl while the wet ingredients are mixed in another.

 So, stir together flour, baking powder, sugar and salt, and shredded cheese until well combined.

 Stir together milk, egg, vegetable oil, and mustard in a different bowl.
 Pour the wet mixture over the dry mixture and stir just until all ingredients are moistened.

 Note: The batter will be lumpy, but that's ok, do not insist to get rid of them.

 Pour batter into the prepared loaf pan and bake(see instructions at the bottom of the article) until the top is lightly browned.

 Allow the bread to cool for about 10 minutes before removing it from the pan and serve it.